MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 - **Analytics features:** Get access to intent and actual occupancy and utilization data.
 - **Auto-release policies:** Allow reserved rooms to be automatically released if unoccupied.

-## Prerequisites for additional feature access:
+### Prerequisites for additional feature access:

-Before opting-in, please review and confirm you meet the following prerequisites:
+Before opting in, please review and confirm you meet the following prerequisites:

 1. You are a Microsoft 365 administrator for the commercial tenant you wish to enroll.